LIFE STORY

 And he was at least logical with his rightwing views.
 For example, he said that if Japan wanted to answer criticisms over Yasukuni, it should first renounce the San Francisco Peace treaty clause obliging it to accept the Tokyo war crimes tribunal verdicts.

-(Visiting the LDP headquarters in Nagata-cho to give these talks to the Hiranuma groupings was an experience.
+(Visiting the LDP headquarters in Nagata-cho to give talks to Hiranuma groupings was an experience.
 Only about a half the audience would manage to sit still from beginning to end.
 The rest would be constantly moving in and out as they answered various calls.)

 Kobayashi Koki

-His loss to Koike Yuriko sent to ‘assassinate’ him in the 2005 Lower House election based almost entirely on Koizumi’s post office privatisation issue was part of the Koizumi disaster fallout.
+His loss to Koike Yuriko, sent to ‘assassinate’ him in the 2005 Lower House election based almost entirely on Koizumi’s postoffice privatisation issue, was part of the Koizumi disaster fallout.

 Knowing I too had criticised the Koizumi disaster he once went out of his way to invite me for a talk.